-The Director of College and Public Relations and the College President are the only official spokespersons for CFK who are authorized to complete interviews with the media during a declared college emergency.
-The Director of College and Public Relations or the College President are authorized to designate other CFK official spokespersons as needed.
+The Associate Vice President, College and Community Engagement and the College President are the only official spokespersons for CFK who are authorized to complete interviews with the media during a declared college emergency.
+The Associate Vice President, College and Community Engagement or the College President are authorized to designate other CFK official spokespersons as needed.